nninjn/VeRe/README.md

 # VeRe: Verification Guided Synthesis for Repairing Deep Neural Networks

-This repository contains full experimental results for the paper  ICSE 2024.
+This repository contains full experimental results for the paper "VeRe: Verification Guided Synthesis for Repairing Deep Neural Networks" in ICSE 2024.

 ## Prerequisites
 - We provide a docker image for Linux that has already been initialized with all dependencies, which contains all models and datasets.
 Our image can be obtained from: [Figshare](https://figshare.com/articles/software/Artifact_VeRe_Verification_Guided_Synthesis_for_Repairing_Deep_Neural_Networks/24920130).